-We are proud of the achievements that have been reached so far under the umbrella of the IEF.
+We are proud of the achievements that have been reached so far.
 Recognising the increasing importance of the role of natural gas in the world energy mix and the need for a global and sustained dialogue between the natural gas stakeholders, the IEF has established in cooperation with the International Gas Union (IGU), an IEF-IGU Ministerial Gas Forum for selected Ministers and leaders from the gas industry.